mnot/I-D/link-hint/draft.md

 # Introduction

-Clients can discover a variety of information about a HTTP {{!RFC7230}} resource by interacting with it.
-For example, the methods supported can be learned through the Allow response header field, whereas the need for authentication is conveyed with a 401 Authentication Required status code.
+HTTP {{!RFC7230}} clients can discover a variety of information about a resource by interacting with it.
+For example, the methods supported can be learned through the Allow response header field, and the need for authentication is conveyed with a 401 Authentication Required status code.

 In some situations, it can be beneficial to know this information before interacting with the resource; not only can it save time (through reduced round trips), but it can also affect the